 Beat 7B · Artifact 07 · Version 0.2

 Growth drivers vs AI resilience.
-VCTI portfolio mapped across five growth drivers.
+The 10x Consumer portfolio mapped across five growth drivers.
 AI primarily threatens one of them.

 Each holding is mapped across five drivers of consumer growth — A · Income-Led Growth (rising middle-class salaries), B · Behaviour Shift (formalisation, digitalisation, convenience), C · Income Distribution (women, Tier 2/3, affluent vs. middle), D · Consolidation (organised gains from unorganised), E · New Engines (new geographies & categories).
 AI threat sits primarily in Driver A. Names driven by B–E are structurally more resilient.
 Click a row for the detail read.
 Toggle Edit mode to adjust driver weights and tier per holding.